Beyond Herbs and Diet: Unlocking the Spiritual Dimension of Ayurveda (Daiva Vyapashraya Chikitsa)

 • Karana (Cause): The action that triggered it.

 If there is a disease, there must be a cause.
 If we cannot see the cause with our eyes or microscopes (Unobservable/ Adrushta), it does not mean the cause doesn’t exist.
-It simply belongs to the realm of Daiva.
+It simply belongs to the realm of Daiva, of which right now we may know nothing as we don’t have tools to observe or measure so inference is of Adrushta Hetu or previous Adrushta Karm which can be defined as unobservable cause with present observable effect, unobserved by any advanced scientific or technological tool in existence.

 Ayurveda accepts the existence of the Atma (soul) and Punarjanma (rebirth).
-It acknowledges that not all cures are found in a pill bottle.
-While Yukti Vyapashraya (medicine) handles the biological machinery, Daiva Vyapashraya heals the Chetana Dhatu.
+It acknowledges that not all cures are found in a bottle of pill.
+While Yukti Vyapashraya (medicine) handles the bio-chemical aspect, Daiva Vyapashraya focuses on the Chetana Dhatu [ Unified but limited field of unconsciousness and consciousness]

 As Acharya Sushruta says regarding the power of these remedies: Achintya (inconceivable).
-We may not fully understand how a specific Mantra or Nakshatra Bali works via modern tools, just as a child listens to a mother to avoid poison without understanding the chemistry.
-We accept it based on Aptopadesha (authoritative testimony of the Sages) because it works.
+We may not fully understand how a specific Mantra or Nakshatra Bali works via modern tools, just as a child listen to mother to avoid poison without understanding the chemistry.
+We accept it based on Aptopadesha (authoritative testimony of the Mahrshis) because it has observable positive outcomes related to health.

-To be truly healthy is to address the Hita and Ahita of life, balancing the body, mind, and the unseen forces that govern our existence.
+To be truly healthy is to address with observation, the beneficial [Hita] and nonbeneficial [Ahita] effects on life, balancing life processes to integrate the body, the mind, and the unseen forces that govern our existence.

 Dr. Madhuri Patil is an expert in Ayurveda Samhita and Siddhanta.
-This article is based on her talk regarding the critical study of spiritual well-being in Ayurveda.
+This article is based on her views regarding Daivavyapashraya chikitsa of Ayurved-misappropriated, misapplied to malpractices.

 ~~~